 The Managing Entity shall contract with Network Service Providers who qualify under Section 522(a) (42 U.S. Code § 290cc-22) and have the capacity to provide, directly or through arrangements, the services specified in subsection 522(b), including coordinating the provision of services to meet the needs of eligible individuals.

 To be eligible for PATH, individuals must:

-- Have serious mental illnesses or serious mental illnesses and co-occurring substance use issues, and - Be homeless or at imminent risk of becoming homeless.
+- Be 18 years or older, - Have serious mental illnesses or serious mental illnesses and co-occurring substance use issue, and - Be homeless or at imminent risk of becoming homeless.